 Women runners can be a difficult bunch to buy useful gifts for – especially if you don’t run yourself.
 After years of my husband asking me what he should buy me for Christmas and birthdays I decided it was time I put together a post of my all-time favourite running gifts.
-They’re all on Amazon, none will break the bank and some would make fab stocking-fillers.
-I hope this makes your present buying a little easier this year!
+None of these gifts will break the bank and some would make fab stocking-fillers… hopefully making your present buying a little bit easier this year!

 This page may contain compensated links.
 For more information read my disclaimer here.

 If you have a friend or a loved one in your life who has achieved something amazing this year, whether it’s learning to run or running a marathon, this little bracelet is perfect.
 It’s certainly on my pressie list for running friends, especially at this price.
 Maybe if I drop enough hints they might buy me one! 🙂

 I didn’t buy a head torch until I ran in an organised ’10k dark run’ but since then I’ve used it loads of times.
 It’s really bright, is surprisingly comfortable to wear (and doesn’t seem to move around when you’re running) and the battery seems to last pretty well.
 It’s also incredibly useful when you need to rummage in the freezer in the garage or find something in a dark cupboard 😉 A really unique present.

 From the time I started running, I hated carrying a bottle of water in my hand and shoe-horning my phone and a snack into my leggings pocket (think strange bulges and even stranger looks from passers-by).
 So when I discovered running belts it was a bit of a revelation.
 There are loads of different belt designs, this one comes with two 170ml water bottles (which I find is fine if I’m running up to 6 miles) and a decent zipped pocket (for phone, snack and keys) plus it’s surprisingly inexpensive!